 Add to this delicate mix an emergency transmission of unknown origin and a planet of strange archaeological finds.
 And a species who understands its environment better than its human counterparts.
 And the result is pure cold terror.

 40 years on Alien is still fresh and remarkably undated.
-Much of this is achieved through a filmmaking process that understood the limitations of effects, the need to build suspense and the risks of revealing too much.
-Alien uses its stark colour pallet and sound to create a vacuum of isolation and mystery for the viewer, mixing sounds of technology with sounds of nature and organic life to create a truly immersive landscape of the built versus the natural.
-Jerry Goldsmiths sublime score, plays with the feeling of isolation, journey and apprehension, a symphony of space.
+Much of this is achieved through a filmmaking process that understood the importance of balancing effects with the story.
+Focusing on the need to build suspense, while never revealing too much, a homage to classic horror and thriller.
+Alien uses its stark colour pallet and sound to create a vacuum of isolation and mystery for the viewer.
+Mixing the sounds of technology and organic life to create a truly immersive landscape of the built versus the natural.
+While Jerry Goldsmith’s sublime score plays with the overriding feeling of isolation; a symphony of space.

 Visually Alien uses is the stark colour set to further imbed a feeling of fear.
 With the rich deep earthly colours of the human crew set against the stark clinical white of technology and the silver of the Alien.